Tom Schwanda, Ph.D.

 - Select Publications

 I was born and raised in Pennsylvania and New Jersey.
 I was a pastor for over eighteen years serving in three Reformed Church in America (RCA) congregations.
 I met my wife, Grace, who was the minister of music, while serving in the first congregation.
 I have also been an editor for Baker Books and Zondervan and served my denomination as Associate for Spiritual Formation.
 Over the years, I have been privileged to teach various courses in Christian spirituality and worship at numerous seminaries.
-I am also an adjunct associate professor of Christian Spirituality at Fuller Seminary and teach a doctor of ministry course each summer.
+I am also an adjunct associate professor of Christian Spirituality at Fuller Seminary and regularly teach doctor of ministry courses.
 I find great joy in leading retreats, teaching adult classes, and offering spiritual direction.
 Grace and I have two adult children; Rebecca Joy and her husband Jesse, who live in Grand Rapids, MI, and Steve, who lives in Alma, MI.
-We are also blessed with four grandchildren: Hailey, Brooklyn, Pierce, and Aniston.
+We are also blessed with five grandchildren: Hailey, Brooklyn, Pierce, Aniston, and Clayton.
 We enjoy attending concerts, traveling, and playing with our grandchildren.

 I begin my day with prayer, reading Scripture, and journaling followed by a three-mile run.
-I am proud of my Czech heritage and cheer for the Toronto Maple Leafs even though they have not played decent hockey for decades.
+I am proud of my Czech heritage and cheer for the Toronto Maple Leafs.
 Bernard of Clairvaux wisely diagnosed a major problem of education in the twelfth century.
 He noted, “Unless it (e.g. knowledge) has been cooked on the fire of love, and thoroughly digested by the disciplines of the soul, it will also be damaging, instead of being nutritious.”
 I fear the same can be true today.
-One of my great challenges and joys as a professor is to guide students into discovering the rich treasures of Christian formation and worship.
+One of my great challenges and joys is to guide learners into discovering the rich treasures of Christian spirituality.
 Too often, we separate the mind and experience as if they are unrelated.
 However, truth that is removed from experience is always left in doubt.
 Over the centuries, the greatest Christian leaders and educators have all grasped the importance of cooking knowledge on the fire of love.
 My commitment to creating an experiential foundation for learning invites us to keep company with Jesus through the guidance of the Holy Spirit to the glory of God, the Father.
+In my retirement I continue to teach and write and my desire for this new phase of my life is to help people grow in deeper intimacy with Jesus Christ.

 Fuller Theological Seminary